 - “Mitigating urban decline through the compact city?
 Reflections on 15 years of urban recentralization policies in Japan”, Sophie Buhnik

 - “Urban Decline is Not Natural”, Jason Hackworth

-- “Shrinking the Declining City: Demolition Issues in Vitry-le-François”, Yoan Miot and Max Rousseau (forthcoming)
+- “Shrinking to Survive?
+Demolition and Energy Transition in Vitry-le-François”, Yoan Miot and Max Rousseau

 - “Overcoming Decline Through Graffiti?
 The Case of the Open Space Gallery in Halle (Saale)”, Nina Gribat